THE WORLD LEADER IN FIBER LASERS

 |IPG's highly vertically-integrated development and manufacturing capabilities enable the Company to meet customer requirements, accelerate development, manage costs and improve component yields, while maintaining high performance and quality standards.

-IPG is a global company with manufacturing facilities in the U.S., Germany, Russia and Italy, and regional sales offices in China, Japan, Korea, Taiwan, India, Turkey, Spain, Poland and the United Kingdom.
+IPG is a global company with manufacturing facilities in the U.S., Germany, Russia and Italy, and regional sales offices in China, Japan, Korea, Taiwan, India, Turkey, Singapore, Spain, Poland, Czech Republic, Canada, and the United Kingdom.
 The Company sells its products globally to OEMs, system integrators and end users in a wide range of diverse markets that have the in-house engineering capability to integrate IPG's products into their own systems.

 IPG expands QCW product range with a compact Ytterbium module providing up to 4.5 kW peak power.
 The rapidly growing QCW product line now includes more than 25 products across different laser types.